WHAT IS PAIN AND WHY DOES IT OCCUR

 The A fibers are larger and myelinated (covered by the myelin sheath) with regular interruptions for the electrical impulse to jump and travel much faster.
 The C fibers are not myelinated therefore transmission through them is slow.
 A delta and C fibers carry pain sensation from the nociceptive receptors at the site of injury to the appropriate level of the spinal cord.

-From the spinal cord, ascending pathways carry the pain sensation to the brain.
-These ascending pathways also amplify and increase pain sensation.
+From the spinal cord, ascending pathways carry the pain sensation to the brain, and also amplify and increase pain sensation.

 The thalamus is the major junction and relay center in the brain.
 Here there are also projections from the limbic system (the emotional center of the brain).
-From here the pain sensations finally reach the cortex (the conscious and thinking brain), where the pain is perceived, interpreted, and analyzed to initiate action/response.
+The sensations finally reach the cortex (the conscious and thinking brain), where the pain is perceived, interpreted, and analyzed to initiate action/response.

 Therefore, the pain finally perceived is a combination of the sensation itself coupled with emotions like fear, anxiety, etc.